Nikola Jokic has 37 points, Nuggets beat Pelicans 113-108 - WHIZ News

 The overturned call prevented Williamson from shooting free throws and Denver scored seven points on their next three possessions, with Jokic scoring four and Porter adding a 3.

-Denver rode that momentum to an 85-80 lead when Jokic hit a 3 and Porter dunked late in the third quarter.

-But Williamson checked back into the game and fueled a 6-0 spurt to end the period, hitting two driving layups and then blocking Jokic’s shot to send Bledsoe the other way for a fast-break layup.

-Williamson, who hit a 3 early but scored most of his points on aggressive moves to the hoop, helped New Orleans rebuild one last double digit lead before Denver buckled down late.
+Williamson, who hit a 3 early but scored most of his points on aggressive moves to the hoop, helped New Orleans rebuild one last double digit lead before Denver buckled down late, particularly on defense.

+“We got the stops when we needed,” Jokic said.
+“That’s how we won the game.”

 TIP-INS